lammps/lammps/doc/src/fix_property_atom.rst

 :doc:`compute reduce <compute_reduce>`, or used in :doc:`atom-style
 variables <variable>`.

-For example, these commands will output both the instantanous and time-averaged values of two new properties to a custom dump file:
+For example, these commands will output both the instantaneous and time-averaged values of two new properties to a custom dump file:

 .. code-block:: LAMMPS